AsteriskAmpersand/Ice-Stable/README.md

   - Melding recipes for Whetfish Fin and Whetfish Fin + have been added.
 The plus variant is unlocked in MR.

 #### 【 Combat Changes 】 ####
+- Mantle Expiration:
+  - When a mantle expires, it will now automatically be unequipped without any interaction from the hunter.
 - Airborne Launches:
   - Hunters can now protect themselves from being launched airborne by other hunters, using any of the available options that would protect against being knocked onto their butts.
 For example, Flinch Free Lv2 will reduce the launch to a trip, and Flinch Free Lv3 will negate the launch entirely.
   - Monster attacks are unaffected by this change.